 EU competition law seeks to strike a balance between effective enforcement and an undertakings’ rights of defence.
 This Practice Note explores aspects of the rights of defence, the privilege against self-incrimination, the right to be heard, the right to be assisted by legal counsel and the right to good administration in relation to investigations carried out by the European Commission.
 Due process concerns arising out of the EU Charter of Fundamental Rights and the European Convention of Human Rights are also investigated.

-This Practice Note provides guidance on Strategic Environmental Assessments (SEAs) under European Directive 2001/42/EC, which requires a formal environmental assessment of certain plans and programmes likely to have significant effects on the environment.
-It covers: relevant law, including the Environmental Assessment of Plans and Programmes Regulations 2004 in England and Wales; when SEA is required; publicity and consultation; contents of the environmental report; alternatives; transboundary consultations; other Member States' plans or programmes; adoption; and monitoring.
+This Practice Note provides guidance on Strategic Environmental Assessments (SEAs) under the Environmental Assessment of Plans and Programmes Regulations 2004 in England and Wales, which require a formal environmental assessment of certain plans and programmes.
+It covers: relevant law; when SEA is required; contents of the environmental report; alternatives; publicity and consultation for SEA; adoption of the plan or programme; and monitoring of environmental effects.

 The principle of economic continuity may lead to an acquiring business being liable for an infringement of EU competition law committed by an earlier operator.
 This Practice Note explores the scope of the principle of economic continuity as set by the EU courts.
 The circumstances when there is a risk of economic continuity applying are detailed, for example, where there is an intra-group transfer of the infringing business prior to an acquisition.